-As mentioned, Law 22/2014 mainly focuses on the requirements for management companies (SGEIC).
-Compared to UCITS, Law 22/2014 establishes only high-level principles regarding due diligence procedures that the SGEIC need to perform in managing close-ended AIFs, especially regarding conflicts of interest, valuation procedures and risk and liquidity levels.
-Indeed, there is no specific limit on leverage.
-In any case, SGEIC have to disclose to the potential investors sufficient information regarding the main characteristics of every single fund, level of risks and leverage limits
+As mentioned, Law 22/2014 mainly focuses on the requirements for management companies (SGEICs).
+Compared to UCITS, Law 22/2014 establishes only high-level principles regarding due diligence procedures that the SGEIC need to perform in managing closed-ended AIFs, especially regarding conflicts of interest, valuation procedures and risk and liquidity levels.
+Also, SGEICs shall establish a maximum level of leverage to which they may recourse.
+SGEICs have to disclose sufficient information regarding the main characteristics of every single fund, level of risks and leverage limits to the potential investors.